wobcom/vicky/README.md

 Vicky consists out of multiple components to make a spreaded deployment possible.

 + vicky
-    + Main Task Scheduler
+    + Main Task Scheduler | *Commands fairies to work on tasks*
 + fairy
-    + Fairy, can run multiple times.
+    + Fairy, can run multiple times. | *Asks for tasks from vicky and runs them locally*
 + dashboard
     + Web-UI
-+ vicky-cli
++ vickyctl
-    + CLI
+    + CLI application to manage vicky

 Each component can be developed and deployed individually.

-## Concepts

-We use an etcd cluster to sync state between multiple instances of Vicky.
-Vicky will do leader election, so at each time only one instance is active.
-We try to make Vicky as resilient to network and other failues as possible but it is not our main goal, yet.
-All data in the etcd is stored under `vicky.wobcom.de/` in YAML format.

 ## Development Setup

-We need to start at least a `vicky` instance, S3 storage and etcd to run anything.
+We need to start an instance of `vicky`, S3 storage (here, `minio`) and `postgres` to run anything.

+These are provided to you in the `deployment` folder as a docker compose file.

 ### Storage & Database & Certificates